Tokymaker – microcomputer

 Drag a “Loop” block place in in the middle of the screen.
 Drag and drop 3 blocks : Screen: clear, Screen: print and Screen: display.

-In the Screen: print block jou can write “Hello”.
+In the Screen: print block you can write “Hello”.

-If you are done click on the Bluetooth emblem, connect with your Tokymaker and click connect.
+If you are done click on the Bluetooth button at the top bar of the screen, select your Tokymaker and click connect.

-Compile afterwards by clicking on the Play emblem.
+Compile afterwards by clicking on the Play button.

 When this is done there should be “Hello” on the screen of your Tokymaker.

-In the video on the left, you can see it as well.
+In the video above, you can see it as well.